 The court will only issue a domestic violence order if the situation meets certain requirements.
 An order can be issued against a partner or ex-partner, spouse or ex-spouse, or a relative.
 The situation can involve divorce, separation, or paternity.

 To obtain a domestic violence restraining order, there needs to be an element of abuse.
 The other party must have abused or threatened to abuse the individual.
 Additionally, the party needs to have a close relationship with the protected.
-This could mean being married, dating, living together, having a child together, or being related.
+This could mean being married, dating, living together, having a child together, or is related.
 In-laws and step-parents can also be issued domestic restraining orders.

 Is a Protective Order the Same as a Restraining Order?